Milko-R/Milko-R.github.io/_posts/2020-02-08-Download-a-CSV-from-Github.md

 <span class="fixed">Go</span> that particular dataset that you want to download
 and <span class="fixed">Click</span> on it.

-You will <span class="See">Click</span> "Raw" button on the top right side of the dataset.
+You will <span class="fixed">See</span> the "Raw" button on the top right side of the dataset.

 <span class="fixed">Press</span> "Alt"   and then left <span class="fixed">Click</span>  the "Raw" button.